 Where Does Faith Come From?

-As was already mentioned, hearing God’s will is how faith is learned.
+Studying God’s Word is how faith is learned.
 Until the end, Jesus’ committed followers are to spread the word of God to everyone.
 The worth of the relationship increases as you read the Bible and grasp who Christ is and what it means to believe in Him.
 Put all your faith in the Lord, and don’t rely on your knowledge.
 Recognize Him in your actions, and He will clear your path (Proverbs 3:5–6).

 Example In The New Testament